Impuls101/SolarEnergyCalifornia/README.md

 Project Name
 ==============================

-This repository is a Starting Pack for DS projects.
-You can rearrange the structure to make it fits your project.
+This project aims to find useful insights about the solar power generation in a spatial relation.
+The dataset focuses on geographic and technical features and supports energy planning, renewable energy development, and spatial analysis, providing insights into the distribution and characteristics of solar projects in California.
+It is particularly valuable for utility companies, policy analysts, and researchers focused on renewable energy infrastructure.

 Project Organization
 ------------

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── data
-    ├── data               <- Should be in your computer but not on Github (only in .gitignore) │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's name, and a short `-` delimited description, e.g.
+Naming convention is a number and a short description.
-    │                         `1.0-alban-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, links, and all other explanatory materials.
     │